vivektripaathi/hodlinfo-clone-ejs/README.md

-# HodlInfo Clone with EJS
+# Hodlinfo Clone with EJS

 A simple web application that fetches cryptocurrency data from the WazirX API and displays it on a web page.
 This project is built using Node.js, Express, EJS (Embedded JavaScript templates), and PostgreSQL.